MP 25x7.5/4.5x5 / N38 - neodymium magnet

 bulk discounts:

-Give us a call tel: +48 888 99 98 98 or get in touch through form on our website.
-You can check the strength as well as the shape of neodymium magnets in our magnetic calculator power calculator
+Give us a call tel: +48 888 99 98 98 or get in touch through contact form on our website.
+You can check the mass as well as the appearance of magnet in our magnetic mass calculator power calculator

 Orders placed by 2:00 PM will be shipped on the same business day.